mixxxdj/manual/source/chapters/library.rst

 -----------

 **Track Inline editing**:
-  Double-click on a field in the :ref:`library <library-root>`.
+  Double-click on a field in the :ref:`library <library-tracks>`.
 If the field is editable, it will become an editable text box.
 Enter a value and hit :kbd:`Enter` when you are done.